Milwaukee M18 vs M12: Which Platform Should You Actually Buy?

 The M12 FUEL kit earns its place in any trade bag where compact size matters more than raw power.
 If you work in junction boxes, crawl spaces, or overhead all day, this beats an M18 every time.

-- Two 2.0Ah batteries included
+- 2.0Ah compact and 4.0Ah XC batteries included

-- Fits in tight spaces a full-size kit cannot
+- Fits where a full-size kit cannot

 - Most compact Milwaukee kit available